-VIP’s highly experienced team of board-certified and fellowship-trained doctors specialize in interventional radiology.
+ViP’s highly experienced team of board-certified and fellowship-trained doctors specialize in interventional radiology.
 Our physicians use state-of-the-art minimally-invasive technology to treat tumors directly, avoiding many drawbacks of surgical and more systemic treatments.

-In creating your treatment plan, some of the important factors to consider include the stage of the cancer, the health of your liver, your age, any other health problems you are experiencing, your feelings about the treatment and its side effects, and the likelihood that the treatment will help in some way.
+In creating your treatment plan, some of the important factors to consider include the stage of cancer, the health of your liver, your age, any other health problems you are experiencing, your feelings about the treatment and its side effects, and the likelihood that the treatment will help in some way.

 Your treatment options may include:

 - Microwave Ablation — using electromagnetic microwaves delivered through a special needle to heat and destroy the tumor

 - Transarterial Chemoembolization — using a catheter to inject particles coated in chemotherapeutic drugs into an artery that supplies the tumor